arjunrajpal/Gmail-Desktop-Notification-Tool/README.md

-# Gmail Desktop Notification tool for Mac
+# A Gmail desktop notification tool for Mac that checks for mails in your Gmail inbox every 60 minutes.